wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/08_Conclusion.md

 Of course, this also applies to the very specific use cases that are being worked on in the AGV Working Group.

-The findings of the Working Group are not exhaustive and will be extended in the course of the work.
+The findings and recommendations of the Working Group are not exhaustive and will be extended in the course of future work.
 In our next publications, we will dive deeper into the different layers and aspects of the architecture and describe this very concretely by use cases.

 [Appendices >](./09_Appendices.md)